 As set out in the International Program Student Participation Agreement, the Abbotsford School District has expectations of students accepted to study in our program.
 These expectations include important obligations for each student, and we set a high standard requiring all students to meet these obligations.
 As a homestay student, you are expected to be open, honest, and accountable, and to honor your responsibilities and obligations as outlined.
-When you conduct yourself in this manner, the relationship with your homestay parents will be a positive experience based on mutual trust, communication, and bonding.
-As a homestay student you are part of a family and therefore must respect and adhere to guidelines/rules for living in the household as given by the homestay family.
+When you conduct yourself in this manner, the relationship with your homestay parents should be a positive experience based on mutual trust, communication, and bonding.
+As a homestay student you are part of a family home and therefore must respect and adhere to guidelines/rules for living in the household as given by the homestay parent(s).
+House rules are approved by our program.